Current Affairs

 Equivocal grunts, an apparent obsession with sex, shocking comments...
 This investigation reveals disturbing images of actor Gérard Depardieu, who constantly seems possessed when in the presence of women.

-These images have taken on particular significance since he was charged with rape and sexual assault following a complaint from a young actress.
+These images have taken on particular significance since he was charged with rape and sexual assault following a complaint from a young actress, Charlotte Arnould, who testifies in the film.
 Since then, around fifteen other women have come forward.

-What was going on on set and behind the scenes?
+What was going on set and behind the scenes?

 A fight for recognition

-Since the annexation of Hawaii by the United States in 1893, the descendants of the original Polynesian people have lost almost all their land.
+Since the United States annexed Hawaii in 1893, the descendants of the original Polynesian people have lost almost all their land.

 Many wealthy Americans have heavily invested in the archipelago, building spectacular villas.